hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 **Run *Trimmomatic* on all the fastq files**

+Before we run Trimmomatic on all of the fastq files, let's remove the trimmed files for `Mov10_oe_1` that we already created:

+`$ rm data/trimmed_fastq/*`

 Now we know how to run *Trimmomatic*, but there is some good news and bad news.
 One should always ask for the bad news first.  *Trimmomatic* only operates on one input file at a time and we have more than one input file.
 The good news?